A healthier semi-classical dynamics: Main results

 The first line of \eqref{eq: continuousME} describes pure classical evolution, and more specifically a Fokker-Plank equation, which is a classical diffusion process.
-The second line describes pure quantum evolution, which includes a pure Lindbladian term representing non-unitary evolution.
-Finally, the third line describes non-trivial CQ dynamics, where changes in the quantum state are associated to changes in the classical state.
-In the case where the backreaction is generated by a Hamiltonian $H(z)$, this term is given by $\frac{1}{2}\{H(z),\cqstate\}-\frac{1}{2}\{\cqstate,H(z)\}$, with $\{\cdot,\cdot\}$ the Poisson bracket \cite{diosi1995quantum, diosi2011gravity, oppenheim_post-quantum_2018}.
-The case where $H(z)$ is linear in one of the classical degrees of freedom and one Lindblad operator was introduced by Diosi in \cite{diosi1995quantum}.
-In this case, $D_2$ and $D_0$ are real numbers, and he noted that $D_2D_0\geq \frac{1}{2}$ is required for complete positivity, which is an early case of Equation \eqref{eq:tradeoff}.
+The second and third lines describe pure quantum evolution, which includes a pure Lindbladian term representing non-unitary evolution.
+Finally, the fourth line describes non-trivial CQ dynamics, where changes in the quantum state are associated to changes in the classical state.
+An early example of \eqref{eq: continuousME} where the backreaction was generated by a Hamiltonian was introduced by Diosi in \cite{diosi1995quantum}, following the bracket introduced by Aleksandrov and Gerasimenko \cite{aleksandrov1981statistical,gerasimenko1982dynamical,boucher1988semiclassical}.

-To facilitate the unravelling of Equation \eqref{eq: continuousME} into trajectories, let $d W_{i}$ be the standard multivariate Wiener process satisfying the standard Ito rules $ dW_i d W_j = \delta_{ij} dt$, $\ d W_i dt = 0$, $\sigma$ be any real matrix satisfying $D_{2} = \frac{1}{2} \sigma \sigma^T$ and $\sigma^{-1}$ its generalised inverse.
-Additionally, define $\langle A \rangle=\Tr\{A\rho_t\}$ for any operator $A$.
+To facilitate the unravelling of Equation \eqref{eq: continuousME} into trajectories, let $d W_{i}$ be the standard multivariate Wiener process satisfying the standard Ito rules $ dW_i d W_j = \delta_{ij} dt$, $\ d W_i dt = 0$, $\sigma$ be any real matrix satisfying $D_{2} = \sigma \sigma^T$ and $\sigma^{-1}$ its generalised inverse.
+Additionally, define $\langle A \rangle=\tr\{A\rho_t\}$ for any operator $A$.
 Our main technical result is that the equations

 and